robbrucks/linux-academy-ex280/README.md

 ## Install Hawkular Metrics

+### You will need to increase virtual RAM on infra.example.com VM to 6gb for this to work

 1. Un-comment the metrics settings in the inventory

 1. Run the ansible playbook to install the metrics